cloudfoundry/concourse-infra-for-fiwg/terraform/README.md

 As "Homepage URL", enter the Concourse's base URL.
 As "Authorization callback URL", enter the Concourse URL followed by `/sky/issuer/callback`.

-Terraform will provision github secret on GCP without no version (no data) at the concourse-infra stage.
+Terraform will provision github secret on GCP without no version (no data) during concourse-infra stage.
 Please create a version for it using gcloud command or webui, using k-v format

 ```